-- 3. If you need to implement payment processing without preliminary creation of payment profiles, define the following classes: - A class that implements the PX.CCProcessingBase.Interfaces.V2.ICCProfileCreator interface (which provides the method to create the payment profile for a new credit card) - A class that implements the PX.CCProcessingBase.Interfaces.V2.ICCHostedPaymentFormProcessor interface (which provides methods to work with hosted forms for processing payments without preliminary creation of payment profiles) - A class that implements the PX.CCProcessingBase.Interfaces.V2.ICCTransactionGetter interface (which provides the methods to obtain information about transactions by transaction ID)
+- 3. If you need to implement payment processing without the preliminary creation of payment profiles, define the following classes: - A class that implements the PX.CCProcessingBase.Interfaces.V2.ICCProfileCreator interface (which provides the method to create the payment profile for a new credit card) - A class that implements the PX.CCProcessingBase.Interfaces.V2.ICCHostedPaymentFormProcessor interface (which provides methods to work with hosted forms for processing payments without preliminary creation of payment profiles) - A class that implements the PX.CCProcessingBase.Interfaces.V2.ICCHostedPaymentFormResponseParser interface (which provides a method to parse the response after a successful operation on a hosted form that processes payments without preliminary creation of payment profiles) - A class that implements the PX.CCProcessingBase.Interfaces.V2.ICCTransactionGetter interface (which provides the methods to obtain information about transactions by transaction ID)

 In the classes, implement the methods of the interfaces.
-For details on the implementation of the interfaces, see ICCProfileCreator Interface, ICCHostedPaymentFormProcessor Interface, and ICCTransactionGetter Interface in the API Reference.
+For details on the implementation of the interfaces, see ICCProfileCreator Interface, ICCHostedPaymentFormProcessor Interface, ICCHostedPaymentFormResponseParser Interface, and ICCTransactionGetter Interface in the API Reference.

-4. If you need to implement the retrieval of detailed information about transactions, which can be used for synchronization of transactions with the processing center, define a class that implements the PX.CCProcessingBase.Interfaces.V2.ICCTransactionGetter interface (which provides the methods to obtain information about transactions by transaction ID).
+4. If you need to implement the retrieval of detailed information about transactions, which can be used for the synchronization of transactions with the processing center, define a class that implements the PX.CCProcessingBase.Interfaces.V2.ICCTransactionGetter interface (which provides the methods to obtain information about transactions by transaction ID).